nihaln-code/movie-search/README.md

 ## 🔍 What It Does

-Where to Watch is a full-stack web app that lets you search any movie or TV show and see every platform where it's available — broken down by streaming, rental, and purchase options.
+Where to Watch is a full-stack web app that lets you search any movie or TV show and see every platform where it's available, broken down by streaming, rental, and purchase options.
 Results are filtered by country, so you always see what's actually available where you are.

 ---